annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

-Normafa is one of my favorite green spots with a panoramic view of the cities.
-Its located 40 minutes by bus in the Buda Hills.
-Ideal for Summer jogs as well as Winter.
+Normafa is one of my favorite green spots with a panoramic view of the city.
+It's located 40 minutes by bus in the Buda Hills.
+Ideal for Summer jogs.
 In Winter, kids ride sleds down the snow covered hills.

 * # Thermal Baths
 <br/>